RAPTOR: A Foundation Policy for Quadrotor Control: Introduction

-We refer to it as emergent \textit{implicit} system identification because it only needs to infer the parts of the quadrotor dynamics parameters that are relevant to the input/output behavior of the system.
-These relevant parts can, e.g., be ratios like thrust-to-weight ratio, torque-to-inertia ratio, but also aggregates of motor delays, thrust curves, etc. We never train any neural network to explicitly reconstruct system parameters.
+We refer to this as emergent \textbf{implicit} system identification because it only needs to infer the parts of the quadrotor dynamics parameters that are relevant to the input/output behavior of the system.
+These relevant parts can, for example, be ratios like thrust-to-weight ratio, torque-to-inertia ratio, but also aggregates of motor delays, thrust curves, and so on.
+We never train any neural network to explicitly reconstruct system parameters.
 The only training objective is performing well in terms of the reward function.
 This fulfills the premise 2) of foundation models.

 The premise 1) of foundation models, training on such a broad distribution that all conceivable inference queries are in-distribution, is covered by designing a very broad distribution over dynamics parameters that covers virtually all realistic quadrotors.
 This distribution is then used to sample quadrotors to train the aforementioned adaptive policy with emergent system identification.